trey/blank/README.md

-# Grunt Blank Slate
+# Trey&rsquo;s Blank Slate

-This is a starter project to get you going with a fresh installation of [Grunt.js](http://gruntjs.com/).
-You can start customizing `/css/scss/main.scss` and it will automatically compile things to `/css/main.css`.
-Hell, if you have the [LiveReload](http://livereload.com/) [browser extension](http://go.livereload.com/extensions), it'll even refresh your browser as you edit code.
+This is a project to help to start a fresh website using [Grunt.js](http://gruntjs.com/) to do a bunch of stuff.
+You can start customizing `/static/css/scss/main.scss` and it will automatically compile things to `/static/css/main.css`.
+If you have the [LiveReload](http://livereload.com/) [browser extension](http://go.livereload.com/extensions), it'll even refresh your browser as you edit code.

 ## Installation

 First, make sure you have the lastest Node and npm.
 Go to [nodejs.org](http://nodejs.org/), download and install its package even if you have it already.
-Trust me, you'll just save yourself the headache and googling.

 To get the actual Grunt command set up: